ROI Analysis

 Zero competition from contractors who answer.
 Most contractors in your market shut off their phones at 5 PM.
 If you answer at 8 PM, even through an automated system, you are the only option still available.
 According to Harvard Business Review, 78% of customers buy from whoever responds first.
 After hours, being first is easy because almost nobody else is trying.

 Premium pricing.
-HVAC emergency calls average $900 or more according to industry data.
-After-hours plumbing calls carry similar premiums.
+HVAC emergency calls carry diagnostic fees, after-hours labor rates, and parts that put the ticket far above a routine call.
+After-hours plumbing and electrical calls carry similar premiums.
 These are the highest-value calls of the day, and they arrive when your phone is off.

 17-hour response gap.
 NADA research found that the average response time to after-hours leads is 17 hours.
 A customer who calls at 7 PM on Tuesday does not hear back until noon on Wednesday.
 By then, the job is booked with someone else.